grant/technical-exercise/README.md

 ### Creating Your Gift Shopping List

 1. Click "New Shopping List" on the dashboard
-2. Enter your total budget at the top
+2. Enter your budget per person at the top
 3. Add people to your list with:
    - Name
    - Interests and hobbies